Fusilloni al Forno

 Baked pasta dishes (pasta al forno) are Italian comfort food at its finest.
 Even if you don’t have a Nonna, you can still appreciate the home-cooked warmth that this dish brings.
 A pinch of nutmeg in the filling is our little secret-and now it’s yours.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 Not included in your delivery

-Preheat the oven to 400 degrees.
+Prep the ingredients: Preheat the oven to 400 degrees.
 Bring a large pot of water with a large pinch of salt to a boil.
-Halve, peel, and dice the onion.
+Halve, peel, and dice 1 cup onion.
 Mince or grate the garlic.
-Strip the basil leaves from the stems, reserving both.

-Add the fusilloni to the boiling water and cook 9-10 minutes, until al dente.
+Cook the pasta: Add the fusilloni to the boiling water and cook for 9-10 minutes, until al dente.
 Drain and set aside.

-Transfer the spinach mixture to a medium bowl and combine with 1⁄2 cup ricotta.
-Season with salt and pepper, if necessary.
+Transfer the spinach-beef mixture to a medium bowl and combine with the ricotta.
+Season to taste with salt and pepper.

-Return the reserved onion mixture to the same pan over medium heat.
-Add the crushed tomatoes and basil stems to the pan.
-Simmer for 5-7 minutes, then season with salt and pepper.
+Return the reserved onion-garlic mixture to the same pan over medium heat and add the crushed tomatoes.
+Simmer for 5-7 minutes then season with salt and pepper.

 Add the fusilloni to the pan and toss to combine.
 Dollop with spoonfuls of the spinach-beef mixture, then sprinkle with the mozzarella.
 HINT: If you do not have an ovenproof pan, complete this step in a small baking dish.

 Transfer the pan to the oven for about 5 minutes, until melted and bubbly.
 Serve divided between bowls and enjoy!